Groove metal

 Groove metal (also known as neo-thrash or post-thrash) is a subgenre of heavy metal music that began in the early 1990s.
 The genre is primarily derived from thrash metal, but played in slower tempos, and making use of rhythmic guitar parts.
-It was pioneered in the late 1980s by groups like Exhorder, Prong and Bad Brains, and then popularized by the commercial success of Pantera, White Zombie, Machine Head and Sepultura.
-The genre went on to be influential in the development of the new wave of American heavy metal, nu metal and metalcore, and continued to gain traction in the 2000s with Lamb of God, DevilDriver and Five Finger Death Punch, and 2010s with Killer Be Killed and Bad Wolves.
+It was pioneered in the late 1980s by groups like Exhorder, Prong and Bad Brains, and then popularized by the commercial success of Pantera, White Zombie, Machine Head and Sepultura in the early to mid-1990s.

+The genre went on to be influential in the development of the new wave of American heavy metal, nu metal and metalcore.
+It continued to gain traction in the 2000s with Lamb of God, DevilDriver and Five Finger Death Punch, and 2010s with Killer Be Killed and Bad Wolves.

 Characteristics

 Groove metal makes use of elements of thrash metal, but plays them in a slower tempo, making use of bouncy, unconventional rhythms.
 Loudwire stated that "Unlike so many other styles of metal, groove metal is one that doesn't have rigid boundaries and incorporates industrial, death metal, nu-metal, hardcore and a lot more."
 Music journalist Gary Graff also noted the influence of hardcore punk as integral to groove metal.